scottwb/octopress/source/_posts/2012-04-27-my-new-home.markdown

 categories: career
 ---

 I am pleased to announce that I have found my new home.
-As of this week, I'll be starting my new position as the VP of Engineering at [Validas](http://www.validas.com/).
+As of next week, I'll be starting my new position as the VP of Engineering at [Validas](http://www.validas.com/).

 [{% img left /images/validas-logo.png 'Validas' 'Validas' %}](http://www.validas.com/)